 ²¹ More than a year later, back in Idomeni

 My film roll has been lost.
-I look at their unseeing shades of black, grey and white - they are mute, or perhaps resolutely refusing to speak.
-But I know - I attempt to know - the images they once held.
+I look at its unseeing shades of black, grey and white - they are mute, they resolutely refuse to speak.
+But I know — I attempt to know — the images they once held.
 I retrace my steps, slowly, on the former camp grounds:

 Painted on wood :: OPEN THE BORDER :: The writing is fragile in the dazzling light (photo).
 Steel fences accompany the country’s last meters : a few shreds of clothes floating from the barbed wire (photo).
 A small altar — no candle — next to the road (photo).
 Nothing moves (photo).

-I walk along the border wall; it is a field — a solitary tree (photo), a pump (photo) ; higher up, on the hill, the remnants of a small camp (photo) — or is rather, simply, the villagers’ dump ?
-One hesitates, for the language of ruin is not specific, here, it coarsens details and debases here.
+I walk along the border wall; it is a dried up field — a solitary tree (photo), a pump (photo) ; higher up, on the hill, the remnants of a small camp (photo) — or is rather, simply, the villagers’ dumping ground ?
+One hesitates, for the language of ruin is not specific, here, rather it coarsens details and debases.